 - Optional: Add spirulina powder for colour

 In a bowl, mix the citric acid and baking soda.
-Add the essential oil and mix that in well using your hands.
+Add the essential oils and mix that in well using your hands.

 Pour the witch hazel into the spray bottle and spritz some onto the top of the powder mixture.
 Mix the witch hazel in quickly with your hands, spritz some more on top, mix again, and repeat until the mixture packs together easily.
 Make sure you don’t get it too moist or the mixture will begin to fizz.